BPS Welcome Services

 How do I know what tier I live in?

-The Tiep Map was temporarily disabled in October to conduct additional validation based on community feedback.
-The updated 2022 Tier Map was reactivated on Wednesday, November 9, 2022 and now available to the public.
+The updated 2023 Tier Map was posted on January 2024, and is now available to the public.
 Please click this link for an interactive map where you can type in your address and determine what tier you live in.
+If your family relocates, please make sure to visit a BPS Welcome Center as soon as possible to update your home address.